MUK3Y/CW2024/README.md

   **8. Unexpected problems**

       8.1.
-Shield hitbox issue
+Time given
         8.1.1.
-The shield worked when I was able to activate however, the bullets still went through the shield.
-Then realised it was because of shrinkfactor I used to reduce the BossPlane's boundingbox which was perfect to the plane, however the shield was bigger in height.
-                To fix that added an if-else to if shield present shrinkfactor is bigger.
-This problem ws unexpected beacuse other I knew didn't necessarily have this issue.

-      8.2.
-Time given
-        8.2.1.
 Time given to understand and then refactor the game and implement wasn't enough, struggled doing so however classmates came together to ask for extension time.